About Our Cohorts

-Our three-year cohort model provides a comprehensive business foundation for our entrepreneurs.
-In Year One, our entrepreneurs walk through a curated curriculum that covers essential aspects of Business as Mission, Money Management, Market Research, Pitching, and more.
-Through this curriculum, they gain the knowledge and skills necessary to launch and manage their missional businesses successfully.
+Our three-year model provides a comprehensive foundation for our cohort.
+In year one, the cohort walked through a curated curriculum that covered essential aspects of business as mission, money management, market research, pitching, and more.
+Through this curriculum, they gained the knowledge and skills necessary to launch and manage their missional businesses successfully.

-Throughout the 3 year program, they build strong support and relationships within their cohort and with their Kindred Companion, fostering a network of individuals dedicated to mutual growth and relational support.
+Throughout the 3 year program, the cohort is building their social capital within the cohort itself and through their Companion relationships, fostering a network of individuals dedicated to mutual growth and support.

 In the first year, our cohorts focus on the foundational business concepts they will need to know to launch their businesses.